Observations in TNG: "Identity Crisis"

 The shuttle flies closer to Tarchannen III and blows up in orbit of the planet.
 The primary of the Tarchannen system can be seen in the background.

 The aft wall of the shuttlepod had been removed and replaced by a simple carpet-covered wall for "The Most Toys".
 This simple wall was still in place in "Devil's Due" earlier this season.
-In this episode, the regular backwall is back, though the lower section was changed and still features a carpet-covered "backseat".
+In "Identity Crisis", the regular back wall is back, though the lower section was changed and still features a carpet-covered "backseat".

 "The Ensigns of Command"